gemvein/works_cited/README.md

   def initialize(user)
     user ||= User.new

-    can :read, WorksCited::Citation
+    can [:show, :list], WorksCited::Citation
-    can :read, WorksCited::Contributor
+    can [:show, :list], WorksCited::Contributor

     return if user.new_record? # Anonymous Users leave